stac-utils/pystac-client/docs/source/index.rst

 STAC Python Client
 ======================

+**WARNING: This documentation is out of date with the latest 0.2.0 version of pystac-client and will be updated by the next release.**

 The STAC Python Client (``pystac_client``) is a Python package for working with APIs that conform to the `STAC spec <https://github.com/radiantearth/stac-api-spec>`__.